Foods That Help Produce Breast Milk

 16 Foods to Increase Breast Milk Production

 - Avocado are high in fat and help leave you feeling fuller longer.
-Which as us nursing moms know, WE ARE ALWAYS HUNGRY.
-So, that’s a win.
+Which for us nursing moms is a win because we are always hungry.

 - Eggs have always been known to be healthy.
 They are loaded with vitamins, amino acids, and increase the good cholesterol in your body!
-Make sure that while nursing that you are not consuming raw eggs.
+Just make sure that while nursing that you are not consuming raw eggs.

 7-9.
 Leafy Dark Vegetables such as broccoli, spinach, and kale are good for nursing moms!
-You might find sources that say don’t eat these because they can cause gas in baby BUT the carbohydrate that causes gas in you does not transfer through breastmilk.
+You might find sources that say don’t eat these because they can cause gas in baby.
+Ignore that!!
+What causes gas in you does not cause gas in babies.
+Scientifically speaking the carbohydrate that turns what you eat into gas does not transfer into breastmilk.

 10. Barley stimulates the proaction hormone, which is ahhhhmazing.
 Barley has been used over 2,000 years to increase milk production!